Table of Contents

 Potential Side Effects and Considerations

-If you have a known allergy or intolerance to potatoes or nightshades, itā€™s best to avoid potato starch.
-Always consult with a healthcare professional before introducing new foods or supplements into your diet.
+- Allergies and Intolerances: If you have a known allergy or intolerance to potatoes or nightshades, avoid potato starch.
+Always consult a healthcare professional before introducing new supplements.

-For individuals with small intestinal bacterial overgrowth (SIBO), resistant starch may exacerbate symptoms.
-If you suspect SIBO, itā€™s essential to consult a healthcare provider for personalized guidance.
+- SIBO Considerations: For those with small intestinal bacterial overgrowth (SIBO), resistant starch may exacerbate symptoms.
+Consult a provider for personalized guidance if you suspect SIBO.

 Conclusion